ambonvik/cimba/docs/tutorial.rst

 When we do multiple replications of a simulation, these are by design intended to be independent, identically distributed trials.
 Multiple parameter combinations are no less independent.
-This is what is called an "embarassingly parallel" problem.
+This is what is called an "embarrassingly parallel" problem.
 There is no interaction between the trials, and they can be trivially parallelized by just running them at the same time and collecting the output.